-Following our latest update on the impact of the global Covid-19 pandemic on our clinics, we have put together a list of frequently asked questions below to reassure and guide you through this difficult time.
-If your question has not been answered below and you still have concerns, please contact us by emailing firstname.lastname@example.org
+Following our latest update on the impact of the global Covid-19 pandemic on our clinics, we have put together a list of frequently asked questions to reassure and guide you through this difficult time.
+We will continue to update this page as information becomes available or changes, but if your question has not been answered below and you still have concerns, please contact us by emailing firstname.lastname@example.org

 Q: Bourn Hall are meant to be calling me – what number will this call come from?

 A: Please be aware that calls from Bourn Hall will appear on your phone as a blocked number or private caller – ‘no caller ID’.
 This is to protect your privacy but can mean important calls are missed or declined.
 Please keep an eye out for these type of calls if you are expecting to hear from us.

 Q: I see that all patients are required to take a Covid-19 test.
 How do I get a test?

 A: We are able to supply you with a test at a small cost.
 Alternatively, if you are experiencing any symptoms, the NHS can provide you with a test free of charge.